Kasakela chimpanzee community: Sinbad

 Sinbad (b.
 June 2001) is Sparrow's youngest son.
 His father was Frodo.

 Sherehe

-Sherehe (January 1991 – May 11, 2006) was Sandi's oldest daughter and first offspring.
+Sherehe (January 1991 – 11 May 2006) was Sandi's oldest daughter and first offspring.
 Her father was Beethoven.
 She gave birth to her first infant, Shangaa in 2004.

 Sampson

 Sampson (b.
 April 1996) is Sandi's oldest son.
 His father is Apollo.
 He is a low-ranking male.
 Sampson was part of a coalition that included his uncle Sheldon and his cousin Fundi that helped Sampson's cousin Fudge supplant Ferdinand as alpha male in 2016.

 Samwise

 Samwise (b.
 June 2001) is Sandi's second-oldest daughter.
 Her father was Frodo.

 Male dominance

 Chimpanzees live in large mixed-sexed communities, in a society that is male dominant and the male chimpanzee who rules above all others (males and females) is referred to as the alpha male.
 The alpha male is the highest-ranking, most dominant chimpanzee in the entire community, and can control most situations, including situations in which he is opposed by a coalition of other males.
 Nonetheless, an alpha male typically cannot monopolize breeding opportunities, and in some cases lower-ranking males have been more successful at mating than alpha males, since the alpha male has to spend much energy maintaining his rank.
-Faben (Figan's older brother with a paralyzed arm), Evered (defeated by Figan in his bid for alpha status who became Ferdinand's father) and Sherry (lower-ranking male who became Frodo's father) are examples of males who successfully devoted their energy to breeding success despite not attaining alpha status.
+Faben (Figan's older brother with a paralysed arm), Evered (defeated by Figan in his bid for alpha status who became Ferdinand's father) and Sherry (lower-ranking male who became Frodo's father) are examples of males who successfully devoted their energy to breeding success despite not attaining alpha status.
 However, a very secure alpha male, such as Frodo, can use his status to increase his access to females in estrus, especially during the period when she is at peak fertility.

 Goliath was the first chimpanzee Goodall recognized as the alpha male.
 In 1964, Mike, who was previously a low-ranking male, deposed him.
 Goliath remained a high-ranking male for several more years, but fell in rank as he aged.
 Eventually, Goliath was one of the chimpanzees who left the Kasekela community to form the Kahama community.
 However, in 1975 he was brutally attacked by a group of Kasekela males led by Faben, and died as a result of his injuries.

 Mike figured out that incorporating cans and other objects left by the human researchers into his displays would make them more effective.
 These displays indeed allowed him to take over the alpha male rank in 1964.
 By 1969, a group of younger males including Humphrey, Faben, Figan and Evered challenged and defeated him, making Humphrey the alpha male and returning Mike to his low-ranking position.